 Stress & the Body

-Stress can affect your physical health, and your thoughts and behaviour.
-Explore how stress effects certain areas of the body.
+Stress Symptoms can impact your physical health, thoughts, feelings, and behaviour.
+Explore how stress can impact certain areas of the body by clicking on the different parts!

 Move your cursor around the body and click on an area to explore the impacts of stress.